What It Is Like To Get An Abortion In Brazil, One Of The Most Restrictive Countries In The World

 Of course, America has been there.
 Before the 1973 Roe v.
 Wade decision, women who wanted to terminate a pregnancy were forced to resort to back-alley clinics and dangerous home remedies.

-But that was three decades ago.
+But that was four decades ago.

 For a more current look at what happens when abortion is severely restricted, we looked to Brazil, where abortion is illegal except in cases of rape, when the mother's life is in danger, and in the rare instances of anencephaly, a severe fetal anomaly in which the fetus lacks parts of the brain, leaving the infant with virtually no chance of survival.